 φ1 In ITM, אֶל־קֳבָתָ֑הּ has no accent.
 (I show atnaḥ.)

-φ2 It is no coincidence that in all the examples below, this full vowel would be interpreted as qameṣ ḥaṭuf (qameṣ qaṭan), and indeed that is how we show it below (with the characteristic slightly taller shape used in some recent printed texts but of course not present in any manuscript tradition).
+φ2 It is no coincidence that in all the examples below, this full vowel would be interpreted as qameṣ ḥaṭuf (qameṣ qaṭan), and indeed that is how we show it below (with the characteristic taller shape used in some recent printed texts but of course not present in any manuscript tradition).

 φ3 Most manuscripts and printed texts note this word’s superfluous waw, either compactly, e.g. ‹ יתיר ו̇ ›, or fully, as a ketiv of סובאים corresponding a qere of סׇבָאִ֖ים .